PacSim/pacsim/doc/docker_usage.md

 docker compose up
 ```

+The *docker-compose.yml* file uses the same Docker image as the development container (Image in [.devcontainer folder](../.devcontainer)) and executes the [entrypoint.sh script](./entrypoint.sh) at startup.

 ## Code Development - Dev Container

 In case you want to do some work inside the container, by using the Dev Containers extension in VSCode the process becomes very simple, since there is a .devcontainer which contains the configuration for a development container for that purpose.